 Deep within ancient forests, your people have long been stewards of sacred burial grounds of legendary elven kings and heroes.
 As you watch over your ancestors, so too do their spirits watch over you in times of need.

-Ability Score Increase.
+Increased Ability Score.
 Your Charisma score increases by 1.

 Elf Weapon Training.
-You have proficiency in the longsword, shortsword, shortbow, and longbow.
+You are proficient with the longsword, shortsword, shortbow, and longbow.

 Light.
 You know the light cantrip.
 Charisma is your spellcasting ability for it.